Toll‑Like Receptors:What They Recognize and What They Don’t

 TLRs exemplify the innate immune system’s efficiency in detecting pathogens through evolutionarily ancient

 Wait, I noticed the provided text already included a conclusion.
-That said, the prompt asks me to continue the article naturally.
+That said, the prompt asks me to continue the article smoothly.
 Looking at the very top of the provided text, the title is "lipoteichoic acid," but the body of the text discusses general TLR ligands and a multiple-choice exercise.
 To make the article cohesive, I must bridge the gap between the general TLR discussion and the specific role of lipoteichoic acid before concluding properly.

 The Role of Lipoteichoic Acid (LTA)